FAA says drone sightings temporarily halted traffic into Newark Airport

-WASHINGTON (Reuters) - Reports of drone sightings in northern New Jersey temporarily halted arrivals at Newark Liberty International Airport on Tuesday, a spokesman from the Federal Aviation Administration (FAA) said.
+WASHINGTON (Reuters) - Reports of drone sightings in northern New Jersey temporarily halted arrivals at Newark Liberty International Airport on Tuesday, the Federal Aviation Administration (FAA) said.

-The spokesman said flights into Newark - the 11th busiest U.S. airport - were temporarily suspended after two drones were seen flying at 3,500 feet over nearby Teterboro Airport, a small regional airport about 17 miles away that mostly handles corporate jets and private planes.
+A spokesman from the FAA said flights into Newark - the 11th busiest U.S. airport - were briefly suspended after two drones were seen flying at 3,500 feet over nearby Teterboro Airport, a small regional airport about 17 miles away that mostly handles corporate jets and private planes.

 The federal agency said information about the drone sightings was turned over to law enforcement.